Looking for Arbitration Services in Central California?

-Arbitration in San Luis Obispo: Our Lawyers Help Weigh Your Options
+Our San Luis Obispo Arbitration Attorneys Can Help Weigh Your Options

 Instead of heading straight to trial, James McKiernan Lawyers recommends Alternative Dispute Resolution (ADR) methods, such as arbitration, to save time, money and frustration.
 A courtroom trial could take years to resolve and leaves your fate in the hands of a judge and jury.
 Arbitration allows parties more control over the proceedings and is often used in personal injury cases and other areas of law to help settle disputes.
-The arbitration attorneys at James McKiernan Lawyers help facilitate arbitration in and around San Luis Obispo.
+The San Luis Obispo arbitration attorneys at James McKiernan Lawyers help facilitate arbitration across central California.

 Arbitration can be either binding or non-binding.
 If binding arbitration is chosen, the winning party can bring the losing party to court if he or she does not comply with the terms of the decision.
 Non-binding arbitration is used as an opportunity to resolve disputes but neither party is bound to comply with any decision by the arbitrator.